ptomato/talks/las2021/README.md

 <!--
   You can give your UI widgets particular CSS classes in Glade (or in the XML file by hand) and reference them in your CSS file.

   There's a fairly big difference between CSS on the web and CSS in a GTK application.
 It's the same syntax, for sure, same box model for margin and padding, and largely the same properties, but the positioning model (which I personally find the most confusing part of CSS) is completely different.
 GTK and other associated UI libraries (like libhandy) has a much more flexible design language of layout containers to work with than just HTML's <div> and <span>, which means that the responsibility for positioning mostly shifts to the UI file.
-So there is no position: absolute or float: left in CSS.
+So there is no position-absolute or float-left in CSS.
 -->

 ---